python4004/secret-HTB/Secret.md

  for more details check wiki [coredump](https://en.wikipedia.org/wiki/Core_dump)

-for more details about `coredump` attack this juicy report (exploit)[https://alephsecurity.com/2021/10/20/sudump/]
+for more details about `coredump` attack this juicy report [exploit][https://alephsecurity.com/2021/10/20/sudump/]

 #### what we can do and how exploit occur ????
-okay to generate `core dump` file we need program to be crashed but how!!
+ To generate `core dump` file we need program to be crashed but how!!

-an easy way we need to use linux signals : (if you dont linux signals check this bro [linux signals](https://www.educative.io/edpresso/what-are-linux-signals)
+an easy way we need to use `linux signals` : (if you dont linux signals check this bro [linux signals](https://www.educative.io/edpresso/what-are-linux-signals)

 we will open another tab and use` kill -SIGKILL PID` command to kill process of `count` program.

-lets find the ID of process by `ps -aux` command
+let's find the ID of process by `ps -aux` command

 ![1](https://user-images.githubusercontent.com/36403473/159387921-2326f877-c914-471f-bd1f-85e6ab1b4820.png)

 before killing process i will make program read `/root/root.txt` and crash.

 ![2](https://user-images.githubusercontent.com/36403473/159388713-569c4290-adaf-49a6-868b-2f1a04531171.png)

-now lets see what is happen in `core dump` file
+now let's see what is happened in `core dump` file

 ![3](https://user-images.githubusercontent.com/36403473/159388718-b842aa8d-d9d0-4e61-aae2-901cb571d9e3.png)

-use `strings` command to make it simple
+using `strings` command to make file simple

 ![4](https://user-images.githubusercontent.com/36403473/159388719-4308994d-bd7a-4273-bfdf-dd2d27ab4ba6.png)

+I wish you to be happy to read my report

 ........................................................................<!FINALLY_PWN!>......................................................................................................